influxdata/docs-v2/content/influxdb/v2.4/get-started/query.md

 ```

 To filter rows, use [predicate expressions](/flux/v0.x/get-started/syntax-basics/#predicate-expressions)
-to evaluate the value of columns.
-Given the row above:
+to evaluate the values of columns.
+Given the row record above:

 ```javascript
 (r) => r._measurement == "home" // Returns true